grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 By default, all Grafana Mimir queriers can execute queries for any tenant.

-When shuffle sharding is enabled by setting `-query-frontend.max-queriers-per-tenant` (or its respective YAML config option) to a value higher than `0` and lower than the number of available queriers, only specified number of queriers will be eligible to execute queries for a given tenant.
+When shuffle sharding is enabled by setting `-query-frontend.max-queriers-per-tenant` (or its respective YAML config option) to a value higher than `0` and lower than the number of available queriers, only the specified number of queriers will be eligible to execute queries for a given tenant.

 Note that this distribution happens in query-frontend, or query-scheduler if used.
 When using query-scheduler, `-query-frontend.max-queriers-per-tenant` option must be set for query-scheduler component.
 When not using query-frontend (with or without query-scheduler), this option is not available.